itu-bioinformatics-database-lab/metabolic-network-biomarker-benchmarking/README.md

-# Metabolic Network Biomarker Benchmarking
+# Metabolic Biomarker Discovery Benchmarking Framework

-A comprehensive benchmarking framework for metabolic network-based biomarker discovery integrating transcriptomics, metabolomics, and genome-scale metabolic models (GEMs).

-This repository enables multi-omics integration, constraint-based modeling, and evaluation of predictive performance, network rewiring, and biomarker stability.

-## Repository Structure & Workflow

-The codebase is organized into five primary analytical modules.
+A benchmarking framework for evaluating constraint-based genome-scale metabolic modeling approaches (TAMBOOR, TIMBR, E-TIMBR) using matched transcriptomic and metabolomic data across Alzheimer’s disease, breast cancer, and colon cancer cohorts.

+The repository focuses on assessing the consistency, predictive performance, and stability of inferred metabolic signatures derived from Recon3D-based models compared to experimentally measured metabolomic profiles.

-## 1. Mapping & Model Resources
+## Mapping & Model Resources

 This module contains metabolic model files and mapping utilities used across all analyses.